 4Health Original Line

-The original line from this brand features meat-first recipes without fillers.
+The original line from the brand features meat-first recipes without fillers.
 These recipes are not grain-free and contain varying mixtures of grains, legumes, and other starches.
 Each flavor has an about average amount of protein and fat compared to other dog foods.

 This line includes age-specific and size-specific formulas and recipes for weight management.